beranradek/overview-repo/sql/README.md

 than sufficient.
 Let's hope this will be really easily maintainable and refactorable code for you!
 There is not so much to maintain at all :-) Mainly the mapper implementation.
 But note you can leverage it probably as general attribute source also for some other business logic (e.g. exports, generic forms).
-If you have some special requirements, you can implement additional queries using many protected methods in AbstractRepository.
+If you have some special requirements, you can implement additional queries using many protected methods present in abstract implementation.

 ### One-to-one and one-to-many joins